skilld-labs/entity_relationship/README.md

+# Deprecation notice

+This module has been moved to https://www.drupal.org/project/entity_relationship_diagram

+Do not use this repo anymore

 # Entity relationship diagram
 This module generates entity relationship diagram for chosen content entities.
 This module was originally ported from Drupal 7 [entitiesdiagram](https://github.com/Gizra/entitiesdiagram) with several improvements.